dji-sdk/Onboard-SDK-Doc/source/M100-Docs/application-development-guides/data-transparent-transmission.md

 For more details, please check the **FlightController** class in the Android SDK.

-## Usage Scenario 2 - upstream from Mobile Device to OES
+## Usage Scenario 2 - upstream from Mobile Device to Onboard Computer

 The following SDK interface can help you understand how to communicate with Onboard SDK Device on different mobile platforms including iOS and Android.